adombeck/python-sgx/README.md

 ## Run tests

     python3-sgx tests/test_seal.py seal
     python3-sgx tests/test_seal.py unseal

+Note: You have to be in the repositories base directory to be able to run the tests.

 ## Test remote attestation
 Note: You need to install the [python-sgx-attester](https://github.com/adombeck/python-sgx-attester) to connect to the remote attestation manager